Using CSS anchor positioning

 The positioned element is 5px below and 5px to the right of the anchor element.
 If you scroll the document up and down, the positioned element maintains its position relative to the anchor element — it is fixed to the anchor element, not the viewport.

-The inset-area grid, as described below
+The position-area grid, as described below

 The grid tiles are broken up into rows and columns: